 Maybe.
 You may need to take additional steps to receive payment.
 Most people that have filed their tax returns will not need to do anything; payments will be sent automatically to those that have filed their 2019 or 2018 returns.
 If you have not filed a tax return and are required to do so, you should file your 2019 return as soon as possible.

 If you received Social Security retirement, survivors benefits, disability benefits, veterans’/VA or Railroad Retirement benefits in 2018 or 2019, you will automatically receive your stimulus payment and do not need to do anything else.
 If you are currently on SSI and began receiving SSI prior to January 1, 2020, you will automatically receive your stimulus payment and do not need to do anything else.

 However if you fall into one of those categories and have a dependent child under the age of 17, you will need to use the “Non-Filer” application on the IRS website to claim your additional $500 payment for that child.
-The deadline to file for payment for SSI and VA recipients is Tuesday May 5th.
-The deadline to file for payment for SSDI and RRB recipients was Wednesday, April 22nd at noon.
+The deadline to file for payment for dependent children is November 21, 2020.

 If you are a current SSI or Social Security benefits recipient who has received these benefits newly as of January 1, 2020 or later, you should use the “Non-Filers” portal.

 If you are not required to file either because your gross income was too low or for other reasons, you will need to fill out the “Non-Filer” application to receive your payment.

 8. I’m still confused.
 Can you summarize what I need to do to get my check?

 You do not need to do anything to receive your check if: